Reconnecting: The Power of Face to Face

 Gift Exchange

 If you want to have a different activity this year, there are several games you and your coworkers can play with blank name tags.
 Have each person draw a picture of something that represents them.
 Then, have everyone guess which picture belongs to whom.
 Or, write a question on each blank tag and give it to each person to pin on their shirt.
-Everyone then has to answer the question pinned on the person they’re talking to while they socialize.
+Everyone then has to answer the question pinned on the person they are talking to while they socialize.
 Be careful which markers you use as some markers may be permanent.

 Grab That Badge!